Raja Pervez Ashraf: Premiership (2012–2013)

-Political developments

 Three days after his election, Ashraf visited Nine Zero and met with leaders of the Muttahida Qaumi Movement in Karachi.
 He also visited the leader of the Pakistan Muslim League (F).
 The visits were seen as part of a fresh move to reaffirm ties with coalition political parties.

 The first significant milestone Ashraf performed after taking charge of his office was an approval for the creation of a post of Deputy Prime Minister of Pakistan to fulfill a demand of the coalition party Pakistan Muslim League (Q) (PML-Q).
 The post was inaugurated on 25 June and Chaudhry Pervez Elahi of PML-Q was appointed as the first deputy prime minister of the country.
 However, the position is largely symbolic and has no legal constitutional duties.

 On 27 June 2012, the Supreme Court of Pakistan gave prime minister Ashraf two weeks to indicate whether he would ask Swiss authorities to reopen corruption cases against president Zardari.
 However, Ashraf stated that his position on the issue was no different from that of previous prime minister Gillani.
 In the first week of July, he directed attention on the Balochistan conflict and called for a high-level meeting to discuss the issue of missing persons in the province.
 In the first week of July, Ashraf announced the government's plans to establish legislation which would remove the bar on dual nationality holders from contesting in elections.
 If passed, the legislation would enable Overseas Pakistanis holding dual nationalities eligible to participate in elections and hold public office.
 The enforcement of such a legislation remains a controversial issue.
 He made a visit to Peshawar a few days later, where he met local politicians, during which he expressed his views on the parliament being "the mother of all institutions".
 He has praised the role of democracy in creating an "independent media, judiciary and parliament."
 He further paid tribute to the Pakistan Army in its role in the War on Terror and military operations in the troubled northwestern areas.

 In the fraud case against Asif Ali Zardari, he indicated in September 2012 that he would be willing to open the pending fraud cases.